TomPark2000/Lending.Club-End.to.End.Project/README.md

 * for Number of public record bankruptcies ("pub_rec_bankruptices") - correlated features included "pub_rec (70%), revolv_bal (-12%), loan amount (-11%), and interest rate (5%).
 This model had a Mean Absolute Error of 1.45, which is not badsince it represents a small deviation relative to the range of 1-34.
 I then used the model to predict the missing values for mort_acc.

 ### <ins>Feature Engineering<ins>

+* For the revolving utilization rate, after filling in the missing values with my Multi-Regression model, I binned the values into 'Low', 'Medium', 'High', and 'Excessive'.
+The respective values for those beins were 0, 30, 70, 100, and 100+.
+I did this because the values in the bin have a similar impact, and I found that my Neural Network model performed better after binning this feature.

 *   For the address feature, I extracted the first 3 letters of the zip code, which provides a geographic area which often pinpoints a sectional center facility (a central mail processing facility for an area).
 This can provide insights into local economic statuses.
 The address feature previously included the street address, town, and state.
 For example, a value is "0174 Michelle Gateway\nMendozaberg, OK 22690", but now it would only be "226".

 * For the home ownership feature, the "Mortgage" and "Rent" option had the most values, followed by "Own" with 38k, "Other" with 112, "None" with 31, and "Any" with 3.
 I grouped "None" and "Any" into "Other" since there"s a low count and to make the data cleaner.